eirikmn/INLA.climate.test/README.md

 # INLA.climate
-Repository for the INLA.climate R-package
+Repository for the INLA.climate.test R-package